-While, of course, we strongly encourage student authors to submit all their work to the Law Review for consideration, we also encourage authors to consider other publishing opportunities both at Stanford and elsewhere.
-The other student-run journals at Stanford all accept student-written material.
-They are:
+While, of course, we strongly encourage student authors to submit all their work to the Law Review for consideration, we also encourage authors to consider publishing in SLR Online or in other publications both at Stanford and elsewhere.
+The other student-run journals at Stanford are:

 - Stanford Environmental Law Journal

-- Stanford Journal of Animal Law and Policy

 - Stanford Journal of Civil Rights and Civil Liberties

 - Stanford Journal of Complex Litigation

-- Stanford Journal of Criminal Law and Policy

 - Stanford Journal of International Law

-- Stanford Journal of Law, Business, and Finance

 - Stanford Law & Policy Review

 - Stanford Technology Law Review

 Additionally, outside of Stanford, there are literally hundreds of legal journals with dozens of different scholarly emphases.
 They are all hungry for good articles to publish, even from law students.
 With a little research, it is likely that you can find a journal that is looking to publish a piece like yours.

 For more information about submitting your scholarship for publication outside Stanford, see Appendix C at the end of this guide.